 - compiling an inventory of all belongings

-If you know of an estate that you think may be eligible for administration by The Public Trustee, call the office, explain that you are calling about a deceased estate and provide the last name of the deceased.
+If you know of an estate that you think may be eligible for administration by The Public Guardian and Trustee, call the office, explain that you are calling about a deceased estate and provide the last name of the deceased.
 You will then be connected to the appropriate staff person in the Estates Department.

 The executor, next-of-kin or a friend can arrange the funeral and burial.
 As a last resort, the sub-inspector of anatomy at the Medical Examiner's Office arranges burials when no one else is available to do so.

 The costs of the funeral are paid by the estate.
 If the estate does not have enough money to cover the cost of a basic funeral or burial, Employment and Income Assistance may be asked to pay.
 There is also a special fund to pay for the funeral and burial of deceased veterans.

 Estate administration is a complex process involving a lot of research and paperwork and many transactions.
 It also involves gathering information and approvals from external authorities over whom The Public Guardian and Trustee has no control.
 The specific work involved includes:

 - determining the nature, location and value of assets